Chris Sky: Arrests

 On August 24, 2021, Saccoccia was arrested in Winnipeg, Manitoba, following a rally at the University of Winnipeg.
 The Winnipeg Police Service stated that they arrested Saccoccia on a warrant for contravention of the Public Health Act that was issued in May, as he had violated Manitoba's self-isolation requirements for people entering the province, and attended an anti-mask rally that violated restrictions that limited outdoor gatherings to a maximum of ten people.
 Following his release, his bail hearing was set for October 5, 2021.
 On September 10, 2021, Saccoccia was arrested in Hamilton, Ontario for breach of undertaking.
-On September 26, 2021, Saccoccia organized a protest at Yonge-Dundas Square in Toronto.
+On September 26, 2021, Saccoccia organized a protest at Yonge-Dundas Square (now Sankofa Square) in Toronto.
 He encouraged his followers to go to businesses unmasked and unvaccinated.
 Two other protesters were arrested by Toronto Police following an attempted storming of the Toronto Eaton Centre.

 On November 7, 2021, in Calgary, Saccoccia was arrested by the Calgary Police Service and charged with mischief after encouraging his supporters to drive extremely slowly around airports in an attempt to block traffic to arrivals areas.
-On November 18, 2021 Saccoccia was arrested by West Edmonton Mall security for trespassing.
+On November 18, 2021, Saccoccia was arrested by West Edmonton Mall security for trespassing.

-On December 4, 2021 Saccoccia, dressed as Santa Claus, was arrested in Edmonton at a Build-A-Bear Workshop in West Edmonton Mall during a protest.
+On December 4, 2021, Saccoccia, dressed as Santa Claus, was arrested in Edmonton at a Build-A-Bear Workshop in West Edmonton Mall during a protest.
 He was arrested on outstanding warrants including uttering threats and public mischief along with his wife regarding an injunction banning both from the mall.
 A third individual, Zeeshan Ahmed (self proclaimed Dr. Zee) was also arrested for breaching the injunction.

+On June 13, 2023, after turning himself in at the Toronto Police Service's 53 division, Saccoccia was arrested for uttering death threats to cause death or bodily harm.
+Before his arrest, Saccoccia posted on Twitter, blaming the “deep state” conspiracy as the reason behind his decision to surrender to police.
+He claimed it would be the 27th time he had been arrested and his 73rd criminal charge.